 The folios encompass a wide variety of items including newspapers, periodicals and statistical summaries that describe and depict the rise of the labor movement in this country and abroad (Sample).
 This collection of rare and valuable materials consists of some 750 titles.

 Due to the fragile condition and importance of the material in the Folio Collection, it is available for researchers by appointment only.

 The Portrait Collection

 The U.S. Department of Labor showcases a unique collection of original paintings of former U.S. Secretaries of Labor that are located throughout the Wirtz Labor Library.
-The latest addition to this collection is a portrait of Elaine L. Chao, who served as U.S. Secretary of Labor from 2001 to 2009.
 It is the custom to have the portrait painted after the Secretary leaves office.